 Once the jury reaches a verdict, the case concludes.
 However, either party may appeal the verdict.
 Appeals could take several years to resolve.

-Contact a Fort Lauderdale Personal Injury Attorney For Help With a Nursing Home Case
+Contact One of Our Personal Injury Attorneys in Fort Lauderdale For Help With a Nursing Home Case:

 The best way to resolve a nursing home abuse case as quickly as possible is to seek legal advice from an experienced nursing home abuse lawyer in Fort Lauderdale, FL.
 The sooner you meet with an attorney, the sooner the attorney can begin working on getting justice for your family member.